 An arm lift can be performed to tuck and tighten unattractive upper arms.
 This procedure helps people who have sagging skin that hangs from the upper arms.
 It also reduces the size and thickness of the upper arm so clothes fit more comfortably.
 A new arm contour improves your appearance and allows you to hold your arms up with confidence.

 The ideal candidate for an arm lift is a person who has excessive, loose skin on the upper arms that hangs unattractively and is resistant to diet and exercise.
 The procedure can also reduce the size of the arms by reducing fat volume in addition to the abundance of skin.
-A consultation with Dr. Vath or Dr. Wolfe at the Center for Cosmetic Surgery in Golden, Colorado can best determine the appropriateness of the procedure for you.
+A consultation with Dr. Vath, Dr. Wolfe, or Dr. Steinwald at the Center for Cosmetic Surgery in Golden, Colorado can best determine the appropriateness of the procedure for you.

 Liposuction works wonderfully for removing fat from the upper arms.
 As long as the skin is not excessive and has reasonable elasticity, your arms will tolerate fat removal without skin excision.